-The RibEye origin is defined as the center of the Thorax 1 sensor for the upper three ribs and the center of the Abdomen 1 sensor for the lower three ribs (see Figure 28).
-The Shoulder, Thorax2, Thorax 3, and Abdomen 2 ribs are displaced in the X direction relative to the RibEye origin.
-For the Length Change calculation, the LED X distance is shifted to the centers of the rib using the offsets shown in Table 5.
+The RibEye origin is defined as the center of the Thorax 1 sensor for the upper three ribs and the center of the Abdomen 1 sensor for the lower three ribs (see Figure 26).
+The Shoulder, Thorax2, Thorax 3, and Abdomen 2 ribs are displaced in X relative to the RibEye origin.
+For the Length Change calculation, the LED X distance is shifted to the centers of the rib using the offsets shown in Table 6.